Pizza Macaroni and Cheese

 Instructions

-• Preheat oven to 350 degrees and cook the pasta accordingly to package directions for al dente.
-Drain and set aside.
+• Preheat the oven to 350°F. Cook the pasta accordingly to package directions for al dente.
+Drain, toss with a small amount of olive oil to prevent sticking and set aside.

 • Chop about ½ cup of the pepperoni, leaving 10-12 slices whole.